yehaozz/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. When player A waves hands at the gesture sensor, player B will receive a greeting message on her screen.

+2. When some person approaches the door of the user’s house, the user will get a notification through this messaging system.
+This is done with the help of the distance sensor data.

+3. Set a microphone near a baby.
+When the baby cries, her parents will receive messages remotely.

+4. Remote paper scissor rock game.
+Use webcams to capture the gestures of player A and player B who are at different locations.
+Submit the gesture information to the messaging system, and compare the results there.
+Then send back the result to the two players’ screens.

+5. When player A shakes the Accel/Gyro sensor, player B will receive both message and sound notification on her side.

 ### Part C
 ### Streaming a Sensor